FatimaZahra-Bendaqiya/Reddit-clone/README.md

 "This Reddit clone was built using Angular.
-To run it locally, simply type 'ng serve' in your terminal to start the development server.
+To run it locally, simply type 'ng serve --open' in your terminal to start the development server.
 Then, navigate to http://localhost:4200/ in your web browser."